-I have working in the area of Fire Safety Engineering (FSE) at
+I have working in the area of Fire Safety Engineering (FSE) at Greenwich

-practical disciplines.
-These include architecture, engineering, physics,
+disciplines.
+These include architecture, engineering, physics, chemistry,

-chemistry, computer science, psychology, physiology, economics, mathematics and
+computer science, psychology, physiology, economics, mathematics and

 statistics.
-What I think is particularly cool - and why my group is located in a
+What I think is particularly cool - and why my group is located in

-engineer in making difficult design decisions.
+fire engineer in making difficult design decisions.

 The increasing use of mathematical models within FSE has lead FSEG to coin the term Computational Fire Engineering or CFE to describe the core discipline of mathematical modelling within fire engineering.
 FSEG are leaders in CFE and have been developing CFE tools since the mid 1980's.
 As CFE matures, the fireman's traditional weapons of water, hose and axe are being augmented by sophisticated computer models able to predict almost every aspect of fire development and the way structures and people react to fire.

 My main academic interests in CFE are directed towards CFD based fire modelling, evacuation modelling and pedestrian dynamics.
 As part of my work I am also active in BSI, ISO and IMO in the areas of fire safety.